 \section{Acknowledgement}

-We thank Yuyang Ye, Xiaocheng Li and the seminar participants at Shanghai University of Finance and Economics for their fruitful discussions and comments.
-Specially we thank Dr. Qi Huangfu for proposing an $\mathcal{O}{(\text{nnz}(\A))}$ implementation of the explicit update method and testing it in the state-of-the-art commercial solver \texttt{COPT} \cite{ge2022cardinal}.
-Finally we sincerely appreciate the efforts the Area Chairs and all the reviewers put into the review process.
+We thank Yuyang Ye, Xiaocheng Li, and the seminar participants at Shanghai University of Finance and Economics for their fruitful discussions and comments.
+Especially, we thank Dr. Qi Huangfu for proposing an $\mathcal{O}{(\text{nnz}(\A))}$ implementation of the explicit update method and testing it in the state-of-the-art commercial solver \texttt{COPT} \cite{ge2022cardinal}.

+Finally, we sincerely appreciate the efforts the Area Chairs and all the reviewers put into the review process.